It’s STILL hard to believe the world we’re living in right now. Life “before” feels like an eternity ago.

 Experts aren’t 100% clear as to why children seem to be mostly dodging the bullet, but they agree that children either aren’t getting infected at the same rates as adults or else aren’t exhibiting visible symptoms.
 IOW, children either don’t come down with COVID-19 at the same rate, or they are way more resilient to it if they do.
 Or both.
 Either way, they could potentially still be carriers.

-This debate is still unfolding, and there are proponents in both camps.
-The biggest question right now is what role kids play in transmission — because if we could figure out the extent to which children are capable of spreading the virus, it could potentially be huge, and drastically influence the reopening processes.
-The most recent opinion (based on a study from South Korea), suggests that children <10 are much less likely to spread the virus but that children 10-19 years-old may be capable of spreading the virus at the same rate as adults.
+One of the biggest questions continues to be what role kids play in transmission — because if we could figure out the extent to which children are capable of spreading the virus, it could potentially be huge, and drastically influence our reopening projects.
+(Like what to do about schools.)
+One prominent opinion (based on a study from South Korea), suggests that children <10 are much less likely to spread the virus but that children 10-19 years-old may be capable of spreading the virus at the same rate as adults.
+[COVID Explained offers a succinct synopsis of the data on kids and transmission.]

 Why are Most Children Protected?